-The Goodix GR551x SoC is a single-mode low-power SoC that supports Bluetooth 5.1.
+The Goodix GR551x System-on-Chip (SoC) is a single-mode low-power SoC that supports Bluetooth 5.1.
 It can be configured as a Broadcaster, an Observer, a Central, or a Peripheral, and supports the combination of all the above roles, making it an ideal choice for Internet of Things (IoT) and smart wearable devices.

-Based on ARM Cortex -M4F CPU core, the GR551x SoC integrates the Bluetooth 5.1 Protocol Stack, a 2.4 GHz RF transceiver, on-chip programmable flash memory, RAM, and multiple peripherals.
+Based on ARM[®] Cortex[®]-M4F CPU core, the GR551x SoC integrates the Bluetooth 5.1 Protocol Stack, a 2.4 GHz RF transceiver, on-chip programmable flash memory, RAM, and multiple peripherals.